bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:28 AM CT, November 30</p>
+<p class="updated_time"> Latest data: 02:41 AM CT, November 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 29°
+- 28°
-- Windy and Overcast
+- Breezy and Overcast
-- 86% humidity
+- 85% humidity
 - 20 mph wind
-- 94% cloud cover
+- 100% cloud cover
 - 28 AQI 🟩
 About 0.8 inches of snow on the ground
 - 0.27 inches of rain and 4.05 inches of snow in the past 24 hours